freifunk-berlin/firmware/README.md

               *.ipk
 ```

-As you notice, there are several different image variants ("backbone", "default", etc.).
+As you notice, there are several different image variants ("notunnel", "manual", etc.).
 These different *package lists* are defined in `packagelists/`.
-For a description of the purpose of each package list, see the "Features" section above.
+For a description of the purpose of each packagelist, have a look at the Freifunk-Wiki.
 With the "OpenWrt-ImageBuilder" you can assemble your own image variant with your
 *package lists* without having to compile everything yourself.
 The "OpenWrt-SDK" is
 the fastest way to build your own packages or programs without compiling OpenWrt yourself.